prabhakar2020/aws_lambda_function/s3_copy_data/README.md

 In this example, we are going talk about -
 ```
-AWS lambda function for deleting uploaded objects/ data from S3 bucket as soon as object/ data uploaded on S3 bucket.
+AWS lambda function for copy source S3 bucket objects/ data on target S3 bucket as soon as objects/ data uploaded on source bucket.
 ```
+**Note**: First we have to create two S3 buckets one with name my-source-bucket and second one is my-target-bucket

 Steps for creating the AWS Lambda function
 -------------